Ahmedmagdy31/Data-Engineering-Project-over-AWS/README.md

-In this workshop I am building and executing end-to-end ELT pipeline and driving analytics using Amazon Redshift as the data warehouse solution.
+In this project I am building and executing end-to-end ELT pipeline and driving analytics using Amazon Redshift as the data warehouse solution.
 With the below AWS services

 Amazon Redshift: Data warehouse and data lake